 A portfolio career is more the norm nowadays.
 With less than optimal pensions, you’re going to be working for a long time (unless you win the lottery), so you may as well try and enjoy it.

-Here are 5 Good Reasons to Change Career:
+5 Good Reasons to Change Career as a Doctor

 If you want to connect with other doctors in the same position, there’s no better way to do this than at our networking events.